-I. SANCTIONS
+SANCTIONS

-When a student is found responsible for the allegation, it is our opportunity to educate the student/student organization on the effects of their behavior and to affect a change in the student's behavior for the future.
-Although not intended to be an exhaustive list, the following are possible sanctions that may be imposed, either singularly or in combination, for a student or student organization if a violation of the Student Code of Conduct is found.
+When a Responding Party is found responsible for the allegation, it provides an opportunity to educate the student/student organization on the effects of their behavior and to affect a change in the student's behavior for the future.
 Sanctions are imposed immediately upon a determination of responsibility and may be retroactive to the date of the report.
-All sanctions imposed by the original hearing body will be in effect during any potential appeal.
-A request may be made to the Dean of Students to delay implementation of the sanctions until the appeal is decided, but the presumptive stance of the institution is that the sanctions will go into effect immediately.
+All sanctions imposed by the original Hearing Officer will be in effect during any potential appeal.
+A request can be made to the Dean of Students to delay implementation of sanctions until an appeal is decided, and the request will be granted or denied at the discretion of the Dean of Students based on exigent circumstances.
 Graduation, study abroad, internships/ externships, etc. do NOT in and of themselves constitute exigent circumstances, and students may not be able to participate in those activities during their appeal.
-In cases where the appeal results in reinstatement to the university or resumption of privileges, all reasonable attempts will be made to restore the student to their prior status, recognizing that some opportunities lost may be irreparable in the short term.
+In cases where the appeal results in reinstatement to the University or resumption of privileges, all reasonable attempts will be made to restore the student to their prior status, recognizing that some opportunities lost may be irreparable in the short term.

-"Progressive discipline," in connection with sanctioning, is the philosophy and practice that allows for prior sanctions to be taken into account if a student has a prior conduct record, and that the severity of the sanctions imposed may increase with each successive violation.
+"Progressive discipline," in connection with sanctioning, is the philosophy and practice that allows for prior sanctions to be considered if a student has a prior conduct record, and that the severity of the sanctions imposed may increase with each successive violation.
+Although not intended to be an exhaustive list, the following are sanctions that may be imposed, either singularly or in combination, for a student or student organization if a violation of the Student Code of Conduct is found.

-1. Disciplinary Status Sanctions
+Disciplinary Status Sanctions